Ewooral/ai-agent-idea-incubator/README.md

 ## My Contribution

-My contribution to this project was that of the architect and director.
-I defined the project's vision, from the initial concept of an "idea incubator" to the specific pivot towards serving the AI safety research community.
-I designed the application's features and the user workflow, ensuring that each stage provided tangible value to a researcher.
-I then partnered with an advanced AI development assistant, guiding it with high-level directives, iterative feedback, and precise instructions to build and refine the full-stack application.
-My role was to ensure that all the components, from the frontend interface to the backend AI flows, came together to create a cohesive and impactful tool.
+I served as the sole architect and engineer for this project, from the initial frontend design to the final deployment.
+My work involved defining the project's vision, designing the application's features and user workflow, and then partnering with an advanced AI development assistant to build and refine the full-stack application.
+My role was to ensure that all the components—the frontend interface, the backend AI flows, and the deployment infrastructure—came together to create a cohesive and impactful tool.

-This project represents my ability to not only understand the technical landscape of AI but also to think strategically about how to apply these powerful tools to solve meaningful problems within the AI safety domain.
+This project represents my ability to not only understand the technical landscape of AI but also to think strategically about how to apply these powerful tools to solve meaningful problems.